|Bundesliga 1983-1984 title|

 The football team plays its home games at the Mercedes-Benz Arena, in the Neckarpark which is located near the Cannstatter Wasen where the city's fall beer festival takes place.
 Second team side VfB Stuttgart II currently plays in the Regionalliga Südwest, which is the second highest division allowed for a reserve team.
 The club's junior teams have won the national U19 championships a record ten times and the Under 17 Bundesliga six times.

 GK: Eike Immel (Germany)

 Impel started with Borussia Dortmund.
 He made a two million Deutsche Mark transfer to VfB Stuttgart in 1986, the biggest fee ever paid for a goalkeeper in the history German football at that time.
-He served nine years as Stuttgart's regular goalkeeper, winning the Bundesliga title in 1992 and the UEFA Cup runner-up medal in 1989 with them.
+He played 9 years as Stuttgart's regular goalkeeper, winning the Bundesliga title in 1992 and the UEFA Cup runner-up medal in 1989 with them.
 Afterwards he left for Manchester City, where he retired at the end of the 1995–96 season.
-Capped 19 times due to his decision to retire from the West German team following EURO'88.
-Immel had been the starting goalkeeper since Harald Schumacher's ban from the team in 1987.
+Capped 19 times, largely because he retired from the West German team at the age of 28.

 Hildebrand was as part of what became known as "Stuttgart's young wild ones" team under coach Felix Magath in the early 2000's.
 Hildebrand also played a significant role in Stuttgart's victorious 2006–07 Bundesliga campaign, figuring as a backbone for the next generation of "wild ones" helping Stuttgart provide the third-best defence of the season.
 In 2007, he joined Valencia, but he never found the same successes after his stint with Stuttgart.
 Earned 7 caps.